peteroupc/peteroupc.github.io/random.md

 <a id=Shuffling_Method></a>
 ### Shuffling Method

 The first consideration touches on the shuffling method.
-The [Fisher&ndash;Yates shuffle method](https://en.wikipedia.org/wiki/Fisher-Yates_shuffle) shuffles a list such that all permutations of that list are equally likely to occur, assuming the RNG it uses produces uniformly random numbers and can choose from among all permutations of that list.
+The [Fisher&ndash;Yates shuffle method](https://en.wikipedia.org/wiki/Fisher-Yates_shuffle) shuffles a list such that all permutations of that list are substantially equally likely to occur, assuming the RNG it uses can choose from among all those permutations.
 However, that method is also easy to mess up (see also Jeff Atwood, "[The danger of na&iuml;vet&eacute;](https://blog.codinghorror.com/the-danger-of-naivete/)"); I give a correct implementation in [another document](https://peteroupc.github.io/randomfunc.html).

 <a id=Choosing_from_Among_All_Permutations></a>
 ### Choosing from Among All Permutations